-What would a conservative Supreme Court mean for Roe v.
-Wade?
-To local activists, it’s history repeating
+How Washington state made its abortion laws Trump-proof

 In 1991, activists rallied behind a law protecting abortion access in Washington.
 Their goal?
 To limit the reach of attacks on Roe v.
 Wade in an abortion-hostile political climate marked by Reagan-era influence and the rise of evangelical voters.
 That could have major ramifications under a conservative Supreme Court.

-With Neil Gorsuch now on the Supreme Court and nominee Judge Brett Kavanaugh likely waiting in the wings, the high-court majority appears to headed toward conservatism.
-Some Washington state reproductive-health advocates are concerned that could mean a challenge for the landmark abortion rights case Roe v.
+With Neil Gorsuch on the Supreme Court and nominee Judge Brett Kavanaugh likely waiting in the wings, the high-court majority appears to headed toward conservatism.
+Some Washington state reproductive-health advocates are concerned that could mean a challenge for the landmark abortion-rights case Roe v.
 Wade.

 “I certainly think that is the intent … to appoint a judge who would move our country towards overturning Roe v.
 Wade and ending the constitutional right to access abortion in this country,” says Jennifer Allen, CEO of Planned Parenthood Votes Northwest and Hawaii, the policy and advocacy arm of the national organization’s local affiliate.